Azure/azure-openapi-validator/docs/rules.md

 Please refer to [descriptive-description-required.md](./descriptive-description-required.md) for details.

+### docLinkLocale

+This rule is to ensure the documentation link in the description does not contains any locale.

+Please refer to [doc-link-locale.md](./doc-link-locale.md) for details.

 ### EnumInsteadOfBoolean

 Booleans properties are not descriptive in all cases and can make them to use, evaluate whether is makes sense to keep the property as boolean or turn it into an enum.